Want a tiny house without a cookie-cutter look? Here’s how to customize a small log cabin.

-Kitchen expert David Leonard of The Kennebec Company in Bath, Maine, says kitchen islands need at least 42 inches on each side for traffic flow, which is not always possible in a small cabin.
+Kitchen expert David Leonard of The Kennebec Company in Bath, Maine, says kitchen islands need at least 42 inches on each side for traffic flow, which is not always possible in a cozy cabin.
 A walk-in pantry is an economical way to store bulky items and extra food, because its open shelving is less expensive than cabinets.

 You have options for winter heating.

 A kerosene heater is fine, but it doesn’t have the mystique of a traditional fireplace, or potbellied wood-burning stove.
 “When you say dream cabin, you’re definitely talking about a fireplace,” says Northeastern’s Horn.
 You don’t have to use real stone — consider manufactured facing products for hearth and chimney such as Cultured Stone products by Owens Corning.
 These mimic river rock, field stone and other natural materials, but because they weigh less than real stone chimneys they do not require costly concrete footings.

 “To heat a small cabin, consider a direct-vent, wall-mounted gas heater,” says Yates Gas Service on Cape Cod, Massachusetts.
 “They require no duct work and are remarkably efficient.
 If LPG gas is available, hook up the barbecue to the main supply to eliminate inconvenient 20-pound tanks.”

 If you’re handy and don’t mind spending time working on your cabin, consider hiring a general contractor to construct the weather-tight shell, allowing you to do the interior finishing at your own pace.
 Look at ready-to-assemble kitchen cabinets from a home building center rather than their custom counterparts.

 Be smart when buying appliances.